- 21 Jun 2023

 - Find the Task Object and uncheck the requirement

-Notes still not logging?
-Reach out to our support team directly.
+Are notes still not logging?
+Reach out to our Support Team directly.

 Are canceled calls logged in Salesforce?

 Yes.
 However, calls made and canceled within 5 seconds will not be logged in Salesforce.

 Calls made and canceled after 5 seconds will be logged as a "Canceled Call".